deanblackborough/godot-platformer/README.md

 - Detail tileset for background/world dressing.
 - Debug panel to display current state and runtime values.

+#### General
+- Simple menu with a transition manager for switching between scenes

 ## Next Up

 Work in progress — here’s what’s currently on the horizon: